 Nineteenth-century opium literature.

 The literature of the 1830s.

 I am happy to supervise students who wish to work on literary-historical topics relating to British Romanticism, Gothic fiction, and/or the literature of the eighteenth and early nineteenth centuries.
-I also have an interest in contemporary popular fiction.
-I have particular interests in topics relating to religion, nationalism, radical politics, the French Revolution, the occult, the supernatural, madness, the history of popular fiction, and the aesthetics of the sublime.
+I also have an interest in contemporary popular fiction, especially in relation to the genres of Gothic fiction and romance.
+I have particular interests in topics relating to religion, nationalism, radical politics, the French Revolution, the occult, the supernatural, madness, altered states of consciousness, the history of popular fiction, and the aesthetics of the sublime.

 - EAS1035 - Beginnings: English Literature before 1800